 As an example, continued dry conditions in the State led Governor Jerry Brown to declare a drought emergency on January 17, 2014 and for the state to mandate water conservation.
-For California, calendar year 2013 was the driest year on record since the state started measuring rainfall in 1849, and in Los Angeles, the 3.6 inches of rainfall that fell was below the previous 1953 record of 4.08 inches and was over 11 inches below the average rainfall total of 14.93 inches.4 The drought continued through summer 2016 and was considered a 5-year drought (2011-2016).
+For California, calendar year 2013 was the driest year on record since the state started measuring rainfall in 1849, and in Los Angeles, the 3.6 inches of rainfall that fell was below the previous 1953 record of 4.08 inches and was over 11 inches below the average rainfall total of 14.93 inches.
+The drought continued through summer 2016 and was considered a 5-year drought (2011-2016).
 The winter of 2016/17 provided significant snowfall in the northern Sierra Mountains, enough for the drought to officially be cancelled.
-However the following year 2017/18was again exceptionally dry with the Los Angeles Basin receiving only 30% of normal rainfall and no significant capture of storm water the Montebello Forebay Spreading Grounds.
-The current year 2018/19 has had several inches above normal in the WRD service area and above average stormwater capture at the spreading grounds.
+However the following year 2017/18 was again exceptionally dry with the Los Angeles Basin receiving only 30% of normal rainfall and no significant capture of storm water the Montebello Forebay Spreading Grounds.
+The next year 2018/19 was a wet year with above average stormwater capture at the spreading grounds, but the current year 2019/20 is below normal with January and February being nearly the driest on record.
 This back and forth from dry to wet is commonplace, and drought periods will certainly reappear.
 The highly variable climate in California causes the groundwater basins to rise and fall in the state, including the Central Basin and West Coast Basins, and the local basins remain lower than the pre-drought conditions since it takes significantly longer to refill aquifers than it does surface water reservoirs.
 Reliance on consistent stormwater capture and recharge is a poor groundwater management strategy.